 This amount was the taxable portion of interest received from bonds, debentures, notes, mortgages, certain insurance policy proceeds, personal loans, bank deposits, savings deposits, tax refunds, and U.S. savings bonds.
 Also included as interest were "dividends" on deposits or withdrawable accounts in mutual savings banks, savings and loan associations, and credit unions.
-These amounts could, in some circumstances, include a child's income which was to be taxed at the parent's rate.
 Interest on state or local government obligations remained tax-exempt, but the total tax-exempt interest had to be reported on line 8b of Form 1040.
 It was not included in the taxpayer's income for tax purposes.
 (See also "Tax-Exempt Interest.")